Table of Contents

 - Exposure to radon gas

 - Exposure to uranium

 - Chromium and nickel refining

 - Welders, coal miners, tar refiners, roofers

-- Secondary lung metastasis can occur from any primary tumor elsewhere in the body (e.g., liver)
+- Secondary lung metastasis can occur from any primary tumor elsewhere in the body (such as the liver)

-There is no role of genetics in the etiology of lung cancer.
-This condition is not familial, this means that it is rarely caused by inherited mutations.
-In the US, roughly 3400 deaths from lung cancer occur in non-smokers every year.
-This usually occurs in people with occupational lung diseases like in coal, heavy metal miners or workers who are exposed to halogenated hydrocarbons, asbestos, etc. Passive smokers unintentionally inhale smoke from their surroundings which increases the risk.
+Genetics is not associated with lung cancer etiology; it is rarely caused by inherited mutations.
+In the US, roughly 3400 non-smokers die from lung cancer every year.
+Most of them develop occupational lung diseases, such as coal or heavy metal miners or those who are exposed to substances like halogenated hydrocarbons or asbestos.
+Passive smokers unintentionally inhale smoke from their surroundings, which increases the risk.